 The veteran leader of Brazil's Communist Party, Luis Carlos Prestes, has arrived back in Rio de Janeiro to a rousing welcome.

-The veteran leader of Brazil's Communist Party, Luis Carlos Prestes, has arrived back in Rio de Janeiro to a rousing welcome.
+Background: The veteran leader of Brazil's Communist Party, Luis Carlos Prestes, has arrived back in Rio de Janeiro to a rousing welcome.
 Senhor Prestes -- now 82 years old -- founded the Brazilian Communist Party in 1924, but he was exiled after a right-wing military coup in 1964.
 After eight years in the Soviet Union, he was allowed to return home after the Brazilian government passed an amnesty bill, restoring political rights to former enemies.

 SYNOPSIS: An estimated five thousand supporters--most of them in their twenties -- turned up at Rio de Janeiro's International Airport on Saturday (20 October) to welcome back the "grand old man" of Brazilian Communism.